Activities On the Water

 Patagonia Lake State Park is the gem of southern Arizona, and people love to swim, boat, canoe, kayak and play at this beautiful water destination.
 The campground overlooks the lake where anglers catch crappie, bass, bluegill, catfish, and trout.
 The park is popular for water skiing, fishing, camping, boating, and hiking.
 With camping cabins that overlook the water and feature the amazing sunsets, boat-in campsites, a white sand beach, and scenic desert views, the family will want to stay the whole summer.

 Near Safford, these two lake parks offer summertime fun with plenty of choices.
-Cool off by boating or swimming, then bait your hook and catch your dinner.
+Cool off by boating or paddle-boarding, then bait your hook and catch your dinner.
 Roper Lake is home to outsized largemouth bass, eager schools of crappie, tons of bluegill, sunfish, and channel catfish.
-If fishing isn't your speed, take a swim or kayak through the water, enjoying the view and the water fun.
+If fishing isn't your speed, kayak through the water, enjoying the view and the water fun.
 Though at 32 acres this lake is smaller than others in the state park system, much of the lake provides great habitat and ample opportunity to catch some nice fish during your visit.
 At Dankworth Pond, you can enjoy the fishing dock, and you can kayak or boat.

 Lyman Lake is one of the few bodies of water in northeastern Arizona with no size restrictions on boats.
 The west end of the lake is buoyed off and restricted as a no wake area (5 mph).
 This allows the angler a chance at a variety of fish without the proximity of speedboats and water-skiers.
 The fishery consists of walleye, channel catfish and largemouth bass.
 The large remainder of the lake is open for all other types of water sports.
 Lyman Lake really comes into its own during the spring, summer, and fall.
 Summer days, with temperature highs in the 80s to low 90s, are perfect for fishing, swimming, leisure boating, water-skiing, hiking or just relaxing.